maxleee/personal-site/posts/0-email-design-system.md

     <figcaption>Examples of existing email campaigns with inconsistent header, button, and text styles.</figcaption>
 </figure>

 In order to have a solid foundation with consistent branding and styles, yet highly customizable for each campaign, a more systemic approach was needed.
-I started to conceptualize and create foundational styles and a library of content components that could be mix and matched together.
+I started to conceptualize and create foundational styles and a library of content components that could be mixed and matched together.
 This would allow designers to focus on the email content and goals, instead of adapting content to pre-defined templates.

 ### Foundational styles